gaoadam/Wave-Simulation/README.md

 * 'wavetorch.py' - module consisting of functions to simulate wave phenomena
 * 'Generate Data.ipynb' - Jupyter Notebook file showcasing how wavetorch.py can be used to generate a 2d video of wave phenomena, and the wave signal at different locations
 * 'Signal Processing.ipynb' - Jupyter Notebook file showcasing how generated signals may be spectrally decomposed

+The raw tensor file generated in this project has been ommited from the repository, due to its enourmous file size.

 ## Special Thanks
 I referenced Hans Petter Langtangen's works to understand computational physics as applied to partial differential equations.
 Please see the following link for more details: http://hplgit.github.io/wavebc/doc/pub/._wavebc_cyborg004.html#sec:app:numerical